Terms & Conditions For Mobiles

 2.2 Where applicable and where a Network Provider rejects the Network Contract and/or refuses to enter in to the Network Contract (on or after the Commencement Date), the Contract shall remain in full force and Ice may elect to provide the services in place of the Network Provider (on an MVNO basis) or shall use reasonable endeavours to procure Network Services from an alternative Network Provider on similar terms to the Network Contract whereupon the Customer shall be obliged to co-operate in entering in to an alternative Network Contract.
 If the Customer refuses to sign an alternative Network Contract, contrary to this clause 2.2 or fails to do so within 14 days of a request by Ice to sign an alternative Network Contract, Ice shall be entitled to terminate the Contract and clause 14 shall apply.

-2.3 Where a Network Provider insists on the payment of a deposit as a condition precedent to entering in to the Network Contract the Customer shall be liable to pay such deposit.
-If the Customer refuses to pay such deposit, contrary to this clause 2.3 or fails to do so within 14 days of a request by Ice or the Network Provider, Ice shall be entitled to terminate the Contract and clause 14 shall apply.
+2.3 Where a Network Provider or the relevant Mobile Equipment Leasing Contract provider insists on the payment of a deposit as a condition precedent to entering in to the Network Contract or Mobile Equipment Leasing Contract the Customer shall be liable to pay such deposit.
+If the Customer refuses to pay such deposit, contrary to this clause 2.3 or fails to do so within 14 days of a request by Ice, the Network Provider or the relevant Mobile Equipment Leasing Contract provider, Ice shall be entitled to terminate the Contract and clause 14 shall apply.
+At its sole discretion, Ice may elect to pay a deposit requested by the Network Provider or Mobile Equipment Leasing Contract provider, on behalf of the Customer whereupon Ice shall be entitled to deduct the value of the paid deposit from any sums due from Ice to the Customer under clause 9 (Deal Incentives).

-2.4 As part of Ice’s credit management procedures, Ice may at any time during the Contract require the Customer to pay a deposit or provide a guarantee as security for the payment of future invoices.
-If the Customer refuses to pay a deposit or provide a guarantee (or fails to do so within 14 days of a request from Ice), Ice shall be entitled to terminate the Contract and clause 14 shall apply.
+2.4 Ice, the Network Provider (where applicable) or the Mobile Equipment Leasing Contract provider may at any time during the Contract require the Customer or a third party to pay a deposit or provide a guarantee as security for the payment of future invoices.
+If the Customer refuses to pay a deposit or provide a guarantee (or fails to procure guarantee from a third party) within 14 days of a request, Ice shall be entitled to terminate the Contract and clause 14 shall apply.

 2.5 Ice offers no warranty in respect of mobile signal coverage and both parties acknowledge that each of the major Network Providers advertise 98 per cent or more network coverage in the United Kingdom and such coverage cannot be verified by Ice.
 The Customer acknowledges that prior to signing the Contract, the Customer has taken all reasonable steps to ensure that the mobile network being connected to under the Contract or Network Contract has sufficient signal or coverage in the Customer’s location or locations where the Customer desires a reliable mobile signal.